 ‘New York has a new problem.’

-Friday the 13th Part VIII: Jason Takes Manhattan is a 1989 American slasher horror feature film written and directed by Rob Hedden and starring Jensen Daggett, Scott Reeves and Kane Hodder.
+Friday the 13th Part VIII: Jason Takes Manhattan is a 1989 American slasher horror film written and directed by Rob Hedden and starring Jensen Daggett, Scott Reeves and Kane Hodder.

 It was the last film in the series to be distributed by Paramount Pictures in the United States until 2009.
 The film grossed $14.3 million at the domestic box office, making it the second lowest-grossing film in the series.